 5 important questions to ask about merchant accounts and payment gateways

-- Does the gateway have a list of specific merchant account providers I have to choose from?
+- Does the gateway have a list of specific merchant account providers you’ll need to choose from?

-- Does my gateway require a merchant account to be set up independently or will it be bundled with the service?
+- Does the gateway require a merchant account to be set up independently or will it be bundled with the service?

 - How long is the merchant account application process?
 Additionally, how complicated is it?